Kosovo struggles to shake Wild West image among investors

 Kosovo suffered a heavy blow last year when the sale of the country’s most profitable company, the state telecom concern PTK, collapsed after corruption charges were filed against a number of senior PTK officials.

-Avni Zogiani, founder of the Cohu (Wake Up) non-governmental organization dedicated to fighting corruption, said it was extremely difficult to invest in Kosovo without political connections or a readiness to bribe.
+Avni Zogiani, founder of the Cohu (Wake Up) non-governmental organisation dedicated to fighting corruption, said it was extremely difficult to invest in Kosovo without political connections or a readiness to bribe.

 “When we talk about small and medium-sized projects of a few million euros, then they’re dealt with through bribes,” he said.